OpenDSA/OpenDSA-stable/RST/source/Glossary.rst

       list elements are in a position.
 Many list ADTs support access by position.

+   postorder traversal
+      In a binary tree, a :term:`traversal` that first recursively visits the left child, then recursively visits the right child, and then visits the root.

    powerset
       For a set :math:`\mathbf{S}`, the power set is the set of all possible subsets for :math:`\mathbf{S}`.

+   preorder traversal
+      In a binary tree, a :term:`traversal` that first visits the root, then recursively visits the left child, then recursively visits the right child.

+   primary index
+   primary key index
+      Relates each primary key value with a pointer to the actual record on disk.

+   primary key
+      A unique identifier for a record.

    primitive element
       In set notation, this is a single element that is a member of